Marc Tierney: Norwich City

 On 12 January 2011, Tierney signed for Championship side Norwich City and was handed the number 32 shirt.
 The move came despite Tierney saying he would not move to Norwich "in a million years".
 He made his debut for The Canaries against Crystal Palace at Selhurst Park as a substitute for Adam Drury in a 0–0 draw, and made his first start in the 2–1 win over Millwall at Carrow Road.
 Once Norwich had completed promotion he joined in with the mass celebrations by doing numerous cartwheels on the pitch.
 He repeated a similar celebration during a pre-season friendly against Real Zaragoza when two of the floodlights failed after a lightning strike to "entertain the fans".
 Tierney was given squad number 23 ahead of the 2011–12 Premier League season and started on the opening day of the season.
 He was the only player to start the first 6 games of the season, establishing himself as first choice left back.
 He is affectionately known as "Mad Marc" by the Norwich fans.
 Tierney continued his run in the team, starting all of the games up to Christmas until a serious injury ruled him out for the rest of the season of what was an impressive season for the team.
 At the end of the 2012–13 season, it was announced Tierney was not to be given a new contract, allowing him to look for other clubs on a free transfer.

 Bolton Wanderers

 Following his release from Norwich City, Bolton Wanderers announced that Tierney would be joining the club when his contract with Norwich expired on 30 June 2013.
 He made his debut for Bolton in their 1–1 draw with Lancashire rivals Burnley on 3 August 2013.
 Tierney established himself as Bolton's first choice left-back before suffering an ankle injury in the club's 1–1 draw with Yeovil Town at the Reebok Stadium meaning a lengthy spell on the sidelines.

 Retirement

-On 23 April 2015, Tierney announced his retirement from professional football after failing to recover from his ankle injury.
+On 23 April 2015, Tierney announced his retirement from professional football at the age of 29 after failing to recover from his ankle injury.

+During 2024-25 season, he became Director of Football at Altrincham FC.

+In May 2025, he was appointed Head Of Football Operations at Carlisle United.